aleshaleksey/fansys23/monsters-npcs/monsters-and-dragons.md

 A kraken is essentially a very big and very intelligent cephalopod-like monster.
 While younger krakens simply wonder the seas in search of prey and meaning, the elder ones generally (and erroneously) come to the conclusion that they are gods.

 A kraken has an enormous amount of time to learn magic.
 It seldom uses it in combat, but it *can*, should it choose.
 Storms at sea are sometimes attributed to this monster.

 ___
+## Lycanthropes
+Sometimes humanoids because afflicted by the curse of Lycanthropy.
+It can be obtained by crossing divine beings associated with the moon, or angering ancient nature spirits, or perhaps from the bites of other lycanthropes.
+Regardless, a lycanthrope gains incredible fortitude at the expense of losing its mind and humanoid form under the influence of the full moon.
+In their bestial form and under the influence of their madness, lycanthropes are incredibly dangerous, and take pleasure in violence and suffering.
+Often this affects those they love the most.

+The following is common to lycanthropes:
+- Lycanthropes are immune to "physical" damage.
+- Lycanthropes are at least resistant to "poison" and "disease".
+- Lycanthropes have an alternate form of a beast (though this is never a herbivorous beast).
+Less powerful lycanthropes have little control over this transformation.
+- Lycanthropes have a weaken against "piercing" and "slashing" resistances are negated by weapons made of silver.

+___
+### Werewolf, lesser

+___
 ## Dragons